Gun & Weapon Crime Lawyer in San Diego

 In California, in order to legally purchase a gun, you must:

 - Wait 10 days until you can get the gun

 You cannot possess a gun if you have been convicted of a felony or certain misdemeanor offenses.
-It is illegal to sell firearms without a proper permit, and it is illegal to sell or possess certain types of firearms which have military features (such as a machine gun or automatic rifle).
+It is illegal to sell firearms without a proper permit, and it is illegal to sell or possess certain types of firearms that have military features (such as a machine gun or fully automatic rifle).
 Law enforcement agencies throughout the state are on the lookout for gun violations and the illegal sale or distribution of firearms.
 Prosecution will not be lenient if you are found in violation of any laws or regulations.